ClonyPDF home

 Digital Submission RulesPortal-dependent (VIDEX / Consular Services Portal); follow the file size and format shown at upload, since e-visa portals tend to reject files passport offices would accept

 These specifications reflect German and EU Schengen biometric photo guidance as published by German consulates and visa centers.
 Some figures, such as the exact resolution floor for a given portal, aren't published identically across every German mission, so we've given the commonly cited range instead of presenting one number as universal — confirm the specific figure on your consulate's or VFS center's own checklist.
-For the broader Schengen baseline this builds on, see our Schengen visa photo guide, and for exact pixel conversions at different DPI settings, our 35x45mm photo size guide breaks it down further.
+For the broader Schengen baseline this builds on, see our Schengen visa photo guide, and for how every national standard compares, the passport size photo dimensions reference.

 Visa Authority & Application Process Overview